Designing Gabor windows using convex optimization

 \section{Introduction}

 Filterbanks, in particular those allowing for perfect reconstruction (PR), are fundamental and essential tools of signal processing.
-Consequently, the construction of analysis/synthesis filterbank pairs forms a central topic in the literature, relying on various approaches, like polyphase representation \cite{ve86} or algebraic methods \cite{SamadiAS04}.
-Other methods rely on frame theory \cite{cos98}, similar to the approach we wish to present.
+Consequently, the construction of analysis/synthesis filterbank pairs forms a central topic in the literature, relying on various approaches, like polyphase representation~\cite{ve86} or algebraic methods~\cite{SamadiAS04}.
+Other methods rely on frame theory~\cite{cos98}, similar to the approach we wish to present.
 Probably the most widely adopted type of filterbank are modulated cosine and Gabor filterbanks (or transforms)~\cite{gr01,fest98,ma92}, which are closely related.
-Gabor transforms provide a uniform time-frequency representation by decomposing a signal into translates and modulations of a single \emph{window function}.
+Gabor transforms, also known as sampled short-time Fourier transforms, provide a uniform time-frequency representation by decomposing a signal into translates and modulations of a single \emph{window function}.
+They have been used in various applications, among others~\cite{Debbal20071041,roach2008event,Fujita2007153,adler2012audio}, and variations~\cite{zeevi1998multi,Li2015102,badohojave11}.
 Such filterbanks have a rich structure, are easy to interpret and allow for efficient computation.
 A substantial body of work exists on the subjects of invertibility of Gabor filterbanks, perfect reconstruction pairs of Gabor windows and window quality, with a strong emphasis on the overcomplete case~\cite{chkiki10,chkiki12}.
 The ability of the analysis filterbank to separate signal components and the precision of the synthesis operation, after coefficient manipulation, depend crucially on the time and frequency concentration of the windows used.
 While either the analysis or synthesis window can be chosen almost freely, tuned to the desired properties such as optimal time and frequency concentration, choice of the \emph{dual} window is restricted to the set of functions such that a PR pair is obtained.